MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 ## Bonus exercise: Combining multiple pgstar plots in one window

 Currently, when running MESA you have four `pgstar` windows open at once.
-This is starting to get a bit busy!
+This is starting to get a bit busy.
 MESA actually has options for including multiple `pgstar` plots in the same window!
 For this bonus exercise, we will do just that.
 To get our (currently) four `pgstar` windows into one window, we'll make use of a so-called grid.
 You can activate a total of nine such grids, and each grid can contain multiple plots.
 Today, we'll only use one grid.
 <br>

 <task><details>